 Federal Laws and Regulations

-Congress passed the federal Water Pollution Control Act which, with subsequent amendments, is commonly referred to as the Clean Water Act (CWA), in 1972 (P.L.
+In 1972, Congress passed the federal Water Pollution Control Act (P.L.
 92-500).
-The preamble to the CWA states that the goal of the Act is to ensure that the nation’s waters are “fishable and swimmable.”
-The 1987 Federal Water Quality Act Amendments (P.L.
-100-4) placed new emphasis on nonpoint source pollution management and contained specific requirements and responsibilities for state nonpoint source pollution programs, including submittal of a Nonpoint Source Assessment Report and a Management Plan to the U.S. Environmental Protection Agency (EPA) for approval.
+With subsequent amendments, it is commonly referred to as the Clean Water Act (CWA).
+The preamble to the CWA states that the goal of the Act is to ensure that the nation’s waters are “fishable and swimmable”.
+In addition, the 1987 Federal Water Quality Act Amendments (P.L.
+100-4) placed new emphasis on nonpoint source pollution management, with specific requirements and responsibilities for state nonpoint source pollution programs.
+As a result, this includes submittal of a Nonpoint Source Assessment Report and a Management Plan to the U.S. Environmental Protection Agency (EPA) for approval.

-The Coastal Zone Act Reauthorization Amendments of 1990 required Hawaii, as one of the states with a federally-approved coastal zone management (CZM) program, to develop and implement a coastal nonpoint pollution control program, to be approved by the National Oceanic and Atmospheric Administration and the EPA.
-State programs must be developed jointly by the coastal zone management agency (Department of Business, Economic Development and Tourism) and the water quality agency (Department of Health, DOH).
+The Coastal Zone Act Reauthorization Amendments of 1990 required Hawaii, as one of the states with a federally-approved coastal zone management (CZM) program, to develop and implement a coastal nonpoint source pollution control program.
+In addition, they require the program be approved by the National Oceanic and Atmospheric Administration and also the EPA.
+Furthermore, such state programs must be developed jointly by the coastal zone management agency (Department of Business, Economic Development and Tourism) and also the water quality agency (Department of Health, DOH).